HackYourFuture/HTML-CSS/Week1/MAKEME.md

 ### 1. Command Line Interface challenge

+> Before you start any of the exercises, make sure to create a folder on your desktop that will hold all of your exercise files.
+Give the folder the name `hyf-html-exercises`.
+Inside, create a `week1` folder and will hold this week's exercise files inside.

 Using the CLI, create a plain text file (`.txt`) that contains the commands necessary to answer the following questions:

 1. How do I create a hidden file or folder?
 How do I display it in the CLI?